On Using Certified Training towards Empirical Robustness: Additional Experimental Results

 \subsection{Training Overhead}

-Figure~\ref{fig-runtime-experiment} shows the training overhead of MTL-IBP, Exp-IBP, ForwAbs, ELLE-A, PGD-5 and PGD-10 with respect to N-FGSM (which is used to compute the attack for MTL-IBP, Exp-IBP, ForwAbs and ELLE-A) when training a \texttt{PreActResNet18} on $80\%$ of the CIFAR-10 training set, complementing the information provided in figure~\ref{fig-ibp-accuracy-prn18-forwabs}.
+Figure~\ref{fig-runtime-experiment} shows the per-epoch training overhead of MTL-IBP, Exp-IBP, ForwAbs, PGD-5 and PGD-10 with respect to N-FGSM (which is used to compute the attack for MTL-IBP, Exp-IBP, ForwAbs) when training a \texttt{PreActResNet18} on $80\%$ of the CIFAR-10 training set using the cyclic schedule, complementing the information provided in figure~\ref{fig-ibp-accuracy-prn18-forwabs}.
 As described in $\S$\ref{sec-forwabs}, ForwAbs has minimal overhead with respect to N-FGSM.
-On the other hand, MTL-IBP and Exp-IBP display a runtime slightly smaller than PGD-5, with ELLE-A being only marginally less expensive than both of them.
-While the original work~\citep{Rocamora2024} reports less overhead for ELLE-A, which requires $3$ batched forward passes to compute its regularization term, we found its overhead to be heavily dependent on the GPU model, with newer models leading to a faster execution of the batched forward pass (the original work relies on an Nvidia A100 SXM4 GPU, whereas our timing experiments are carried out on an older Nvidia GTX 1080Ti GPU).
+On the other hand, MTL-IBP and Exp-IBP display a runtime slightly smaller than PGD-5.
 As expected, PGD-10 training requires almost twice the time as PGD-5, and more than half the time as MTL-IBP and Exp-IBP.

-Figure~\ref{fig-runtime-experiment-cnn}, instead, plots the training overheads when training \texttt{CNN-7} and \texttt{CNN-5}.
+Figure~\ref{fig-runtime-experiment-cnn}, instead, plots the respective training overheads when training \texttt{CNN-7} and \texttt{CNN-5} using the cyclic schedule.
 The relative runtimes across methods remain similar to \texttt{PreActResNet18}, with the runtime of each algorithm markedly smaller on the \texttt{CNN} models, and for the $5$-layer network.
+Differently from the experiments in $\S$\ref{sec-experiments}, all these runtime measurements were carried out on the same machine under constant load (see also appendix~\ref{sec-computational-setup}).